QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

-We  specify the model in a way that allows us to use linear-quadratic dynamic programming to compute an optimal government plan under a timing protocol in which a government chooses an infinite sequence of money supply growth rates once and for all at time
+We  specify the model in a way that allows us to use linear-quadratic dynamic programming to compute an optimal government plan under the Stackelberg timing protocol in which a government chooses an infinite sequence of money supply growth rates once and for all at time
 $0$.